 In 2015, PMQ Pizza Magazine teamed up with A Slice of Hope to help bring awareness to this cause by assisting with fundraisers to sponsor and donate pizzas.
 This fun and exciting charity event gives shelter guests – even volunteers – something to look forward to every year.
 Helping others just feeds the soul!

 So who is this man behind this crazy idea?
-It’s Obaid Kadwani, a Bollywood actor, business director for a nonprofit called eyeBlink, philanthropist, and friend who inspired even myself to be the change.
+It’s Obaid Kadwani, a Bollywood actor, business director for nonprofits eyeBlink and A Slice of Hope, philanthropist, and friend who inspired even myself to BE the change.